An Electrical permit is required to perform all Electrical installation work in your home or farm.

 - Pay the required fee (specifics can be found on the permit application).

-- Once we receive your completed application and fee, your permit is issued (and is valid for one year).
+- Once we receive your completed application and fee, your permit will be issued within 3 business days.
+The permit is valid for one year.

 Consequences of Not Purchasing a Permit